e3prom/ruse/README.md

 ```
 $ make container
 [...]
-$ docker run -v `pwd`/conf/ruse.conf:/etc/ruse.conf -p 127.0.0.1:8000:8000/tcp registry/ruse-amd64:59ea848-dirty
+$ docker run -v `pwd`/conf/ruse.conf:/etc/ruse.conf -p 127.0.0.1:8000:8000/tcp registry/ruse-amd64:1.0.2
 Starting HTTP Server on localhost:8000
 ```

 ## Binaries
-If you do not want to build Ruse from source, you can directly download the binaries below.
-Only binaries for production releases and major operating systems and architectures are available.
+If you do not want to build Ruse from source, you can directly download the binaries below:

 ### Releases
 | Filename                                                                                                                | OS                         | Architecture  | Version | SHA256 Checksum                                                             |